-32. Section 3 of the Ministerial Order does reflect other changes a customer may make which result in an increase in premium, for example, change in commute/annual km, increase or addition of coverage, would the driver be capped at 3.7% in these circumstances?

-If the policyholder makes a change to their coverage increasing their risk mid-term or at renewal, the change would not be capped at 3.7%.

-33. Customers who purchase Standard Endorsement Form (SEF) 18 (Replacement Cost Endorsement) pay higher rates every year because the gap between replacement and Actual Cash Value increases.
+- 32. Section 3 of the Ministerial Order does reflect other changes a customer may make which result in an increase in premium, for example, change in commute/annual km, increase or addition of coverage (excluding re-adding coverage for seasonal vehicles see FAQ 67), would the driver be capped at 3.7% in these circumstances?
+If the policyholder makes a change to their coverage increasing their risk mid-term or at renewal, the change would not be capped at 3.7%. - 33.
+Customers who purchase Standard Endorsement Form (SEF) 18 (Replacement Cost Endorsement) pay higher rates every year because the gap between replacement and Actual Cash Value increases.
 If there is no exception in the Ministerial Order for this endorsement can an insurer remove this coverage from the policy?